No Tags Found!

 From United Kingdom, Barrow

 This is in addition to what other senior members have said.
-You could have given the post with exact dates.
-It would have brought the clarity.
-In your post, I find following statement the most important one:
+You could have provided the post with exact dates, which would have brought clarity.
+In your post, I find the following statement to be the most important:

-Try finding out whether your son can sue his ex-company on the above grounds.
-Since the payments were delayed he had to accept the full and final settlement in India.
-This was done to avoid the monetary loss causing out of delayed payment.
+Try to find out whether your son can sue his ex-company on the above grounds.
+Since the payments were delayed, he had to accept the full and final settlement in India to avoid the monetary loss caused by the delayed payment.

-a) What amount your son would have received if he would have got full and final settlement immediately in Belgium?
+a) What amount would your son have received if he had received the full and final settlement immediately in Belgium?

-b) What amount did he get and what is the exact difference?
+b) What amount did he receive, and what is the exact difference?
 Was the amount paid with interest?

 Your son can sue his ex-company on the above grounds.
-Otherwise I do not find much merit in finding the case.
+Otherwise, I do not find much merit in pursuing the case.

 Thanks,